-If you are resubmitting an unsuccessful application, you may provide a response (up to 2 pages) to previous reviewer's comments.
-Applicants who upload a "response to previous reviews" are required to also include all the reviews being addressed.
-Your response to reviews and the previous reviews must be uploaded as a single PDF attachment
+If you are resubmitting an unsuccessful application, you may provide a response (up to 2 pages) to previous reviewers' comments.
+Applicants who upload a "response to previous reviews" must include all the reviews and SO Notes (if available) received in that round of submission (the reviews do not count toward the 2 page response limit).
+You do not have to respond to all the comments in the reviews, only those that are relevant to your revised application.